-(8) The managed care plan continues the provision of medical services and the member receives the services previously requested by the provider and authorized by the managed care plan before the hearing decision is rendered.
-Further entitlement to medical services cannot be established without a provider requesting additional services and the managed care plan making a medical necessity determination.
+(9) The MCP or MCOP continues the provision of medical services and the member receives the services previously requested by the provider and authorized by the MCP or MCOP before the hearing decision is rendered.
+Further entitlement to medical services cannot be established without a provider requesting additional services and the MCP or MCOP making a medical necessity determination.

 (B) When benefits are reduced, suspended, or terminated in violation of the provisions of paragraph (A) of this rule, benefits shall be reinstated to the previous level.

 (C) When the request for a state hearing is received by the state or local agency within ten calendar days after the effective date of the adverse action (the ten-day time limit does not apply in the food assistance program), and when good cause is shown for the delay in making the request, benefits shall be reinstated to the previous level.
 "Reinstatement of benefits to the previous level" means that benefits shall be reinstated retroactive to the date the benefits were reduced, suspended, or terminated.

 (1) "Good cause" is defined as death in the immediate family, sudden illness, or injury of the individual or a member of the individual's immediate family, or other circumstances that reasonably prevented requesting a hearing within the timely notice period.